How Do You Build A Stage Inside A Church?

 For most churches, portable stages are the preferred choice.
 You may already have a pulpit and do not need to change the layout of your church for your regular services.

 However, permanent stages require additional work.
 You need to ensure that the finished project blends seamlessly with the rest of your main floor.
 For example, you may have intricate woodwork and molding throughout the church.
 A plain, wooden platform may not match the aesthetics of your church’s main floor.
+You also need to take into consideration the lighting for the stage.

 While you can blend the platform with your existing architecture, you may need experienced carpenters to complete the work.